bashup/events/README.md

     cool!
     $ event has event1 echo "got event1" || echo "nope!"
     nope!

+# `event has` with no callback tests for any callbacks at all

+    $ event has event1 && echo "yes, there are some callbacks" yes, there are some callbacks

+    $ event has something_else || echo "but not for this other event" but not for this other event

 # event fire removes callbacks and handles nesting: